-The transformation on a compound or material into one or more substances by heat alone (without oxidation); also called destructive distillation.
+Pyrolysis is the transformation on a compound or material into one or more substances by heat alone (without oxidation); also called destructive distillation.
 Pyrolysis of biomass is the thermal degradation of the material in the absence of reacting gases, and occurs prior to or simultaneously with gasification reactions in a gasifier.
 Pyrolysis products consist of gases, liquids, and char generally.
-The liquid fraction of pyrolisized biomass consists of an insoluble viscous tar, and pyroligneous acids (acetic acid, methanol, acetone, esters, aldehydes, and furfural).
+The liquid fraction of pyrolyzed biomass consists of an insoluble viscous tar, and pyroligneous acids (acetic acid, methanol, acetone, esters, aldehydes, and furfural).
 The distribution of pyrolysis products varies depending on the feedstock composition, heating rate, temperature, and pressure.

 Related category• BIOENERGY AND BIOFUEL

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Science • Contact